wabyroadefgcu/GitCollabNotes/GitCollabNotes.md

 `git remote`                      : Show remote location of the repository (usually the repo on GitHub)

-`git remote add origin [url]`   : Add new remote location for the repository; Get by going to the repo on Github and choosing "clone"
+`git remote add origin [url]`   : Add new remote location for the repository; Get URL by going to the repo on Github and choosing "clone"

 `git push origin [master/branch]`  : Push the branch to the corresponding branch on the remote repository